EpicEric/duper/duper_website/docs/spec.md

 }
 ```

-Control characters, including tabs, are not permitted in a raw string.
+Control characters, including tab, are not permitted in a raw string.

 ## Byte strings